 In February 1519 he left, taking 500 men, 13 horses and a handful of cannon with him.
 Upon reaching the Yucatan peninsula, he scuttled his ships.
 With his name now blackened by the vengeful governor of Cuba, there would be no going back.

 From then on Cortes marched inland, winning skirmishes with natives, from whom he captured a number of young women.
 One of them would one day father his child, and they told him of a great inland Empire stuffed with staggering riches.
-In what is now Veracruz, he met with an emissary of this nation, and demanded a meeting with the Aztec Emperor Montezuma.
+In what is now Veracruz, he met with an emissary of this nation, and demanded a meeting with the Aztec Emperor Moctezuma.

 Tenochtitlan – the island city

 After the emissaries haughtily refused him many times, he began to march onto the Aztec capital of Tenochtitlan – refusing to take no for an answer.
-On the way there he met with other tribes under the yoke of Montezuma’s rule, and these warriors quickly swelled the Spanish ranks as the summer of 1519 went slowly by.
+On the way there he met with other tribes under the yoke of Moctezuma’s rule, and these warriors quickly swelled the Spanish ranks as the summer of 1519 went slowly by.

 Finally, on 8 November, this ragtag army arrived at the gates of Tenochtitlan, an island city said to have been astonishingly rich and beautiful.
-Seeing this host at the gates of his capital, Montezuma decided to receive the strange newcomers peacefully, and he met with the foreign adventurer – who was basking in the local belief that this strange armoured man was actually the serpent God Quetzalcoatl.
+Seeing this host at the gates of his capital, Moctezuma decided to receive the strange newcomers peacefully, and he met with the foreign adventurer – who was basking in the local belief that this strange armoured man was actually the serpent God Quetzalcoatl.

 The meeting with the Emperor was cordial, and Cortes was given large amounts of gold – which was not seen to be as valuable to the Aztecs.
-Unfortunately for Montezuma, after coming all this way the Spaniard was fired up rather than placated by this show of generosity.
+Unfortunately for Moctezuma, after coming all this way the Spaniard was fired up rather than placated by this show of generosity.

 Cortes’ bloody road to power